Final-Project-X/librix-client/README.md

 librix is a book-swapping mobile app.
 This is the frontend part built with React Native on Expo.
 You can find [our RESTful backend here](https://github.com/Final-Project-X/librix-server).

+This is an ongoing project.
+We are still working on it.

 ## Table of Contents

 - [librix: Frontend](#librix-frontend)